Ernie Terrell: Professional career

 In his early career, Terrell defeated some good contenders, including Cleveland Williams (Terrell won a rematch with Williams by decision after losing their first fight by knockout), Zora Folley, and future light heavyweight champion Bob Foster.

 When the World Boxing Association stripped Muhammad Ali of his title after his agreement to fight a rematch with Sonny Liston, the WBA matched Terrell and Eddie Machen for the vacant crown.
 Terrell defeated Machen to win the belt on March 5, 1965.
 During his reign as WBA champion, he defended the title twice, beating Doug Jones and George Chuvalo.
 Most in the boxing world continued to recognize Ali as the legitimate champion, for he had not lost his championship in a boxing match.
 The WBA's rival, the World Boxing Council, also continued to recognize Ali as champion.
 On March 29, 1966, Ali and Terrell were scheduled to fight, but Terrell backed out (Ali won a 15-round decision against substitute opponent George Chuvalo).

 On February 6, 1967, Ali and Terrell finally met to end the debate about who was the legitimate heavyweight champion.
 Before the bout, Terrell repeatedly called Ali by his birth name.
 He said later that he had known "Clay" for years in the amateurs and hadn't gotten used to calling him another name.
+Publicly, Ali took offense to this, and vowed he would punish Terrell.
+In a 1979 interview, he said, "They billed the fight on that little grudge thing, and I wasn't really angry - I didn't care what he called me - but this was a good chance to promote my new image."

-Ali took offense to this, and vowed he would punish Terrell.
-For his part, Ali further stoked the prefight ill-will by labeling Terrell "an Uncle Tom nigger who is going to get his ass whupped".
+Ali further stoked the prefight ill-will by labeling Terrell "an Uncle Tom nigger who is going to get his ass whupped".
 Ali won by unanimous decision, reclaiming the undisputed championship.
 The Daily Telegraph wrote that the resulting fight was "the nastiest display of Ali's celebrated ring career", describing how he seized Terrell in a headlock and dragged Terrell's eye along the top rope, and declared, "The fight will be remembered for Ali's constant taunts of 'what's my name?' to an opponent he was apparently content not merely to defeat, but also to belittle and humiliate."
 The match is recounted in the film Ali.

 Terrell lost an upset 12-round decision to Thad Spencer later in 1967 in the WBA heavyweight tournament that was organized after Ali was stripped of his title in April 1967.
 He left the sport for three years following the loss, but returned in 1970, winning seven consecutive fights before losing to Chuck Wepner by decision.
 The Wepner decision was highly controversial; most who saw the fight thought Terrell had won.
-After losing to Jeff Merritt in his next fight by a 1st round technical knockout, Terrell retired.
+After losing to Jeff Merritt in his next fight by a 1st-round technical knockout, Terrell retired.

 In 55 professional fights, Terrell earned a record of 46 wins (21 by knockout), nine losses and no draws.